Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 6. Core Web Vitals

-Core Web Vitals is an effort by Google that aims to provide specific metrics to developers and users to gauge the user experience of a website.
+Core Web Vitals is a Google effort to provide developers and users with specific metrics to gauge a website’s user experience.

-Every year, the metrics used for Core Web Vitals are updated, which impact websites differently based on user experience and engagement.
-And Since technical seo prioritises Core Web Vitals over other metrics, it is a pillar that every website owner must adhere to.
+Every year, the metrics used for Core Web Vitals are updated, impacting websites differently based on user experience and engagement.
+Since technical SEO prioritises Core Web Vitals over other metrics, it is a pillar that every website owner must adhere to.
 After all, these metrics determine the success or failure of a web page.

 The primary metrics included in Google Core Web Vitals are:

-Consider also being mindful of a few secondary metrics not part of the Core Web Vitals.
-By tracking these non-Core Web Vitals metrics, the UX of your website will only see an improvement.
+Consider also being mindful of a few secondary metrics that are not part of the Core Web Vitals.
+By tracking these non-Core Web Vitals metrics, your website’s UX will only improve.

 These non-core metrics include the following: